 William P. Clements Jr. University Hospital brings together the knowledge, expertise, research, and innovation of a world-class medical institution into one remarkable facility — with the patient at the center of it all.

-To meet a greater-than-expected need for specialty patient care in North Texas and the surrounding states, UT Southwestern is undertaking a $480 million expansion of the hospital.
-Scheduled to open in 2020, a 12-story third tower will serve as the clinical home for the Peter O’Donnell Jr. Brain Institute, consolidate acute inpatient care services currently provided at Zale Lipshy University Hospital, and add operating rooms, interventional suites, a newly expanded Emergency Department, and two new parking facilities.
+To meet a greater-than-expected need for specialty patient care in North Texas and the surrounding states, UT Southwestern recently completed a $502 million expansion of the hospital.
+Opened for patients in 2020, the 12-story third tower serves as the clinical home for the Peter O’Donnell Jr. Brain Institute and adds operating rooms, interventional suites, a newly expanded Emergency Department, and two new parking facilities.
 The project enhances both the quality of care and the efficiency of delivery to accommodate growth.

 Patient and Family Experience

-At William P. Clements Jr. University Hospital, patients are treated in a state-of-the-art facility where every aspect of the hospital was designed with the care and comfort of patients and their families in mind.
+William P. Clements Jr. University Hospital was designed with the care and comfort of patients and their families in mind.

-The landscaping surrounding Clements University Hospital creates a calming environment that helps reduce stress for patients and their families.
+The landscaping surrounding the hospital creates a calming environment that helps reduce stress for patients and their families.
 Privacy and providing a peaceful, quiet environment were priorities in the design process.
 The hospital’s innovative layout allows deliveries of most supplies to bypass patient hallways, reducing the noise and activity that can disturb patients’ rest.

 For patients, the process of checking into the hospital, navigating it, and being discharged have all been made easier.
 One distinctive feature is a special patient discharge area so that when patients are ready to leave the hospital, they can do so, with whatever assistance they need, more privately and quietly than going through the main entrance.

 Research and Innovation